jeanfortheweb/apitizer/packages/apitizer/docs/builders.md

 ### Creating a Request

 When calling `get`, `post`, `put`, `patch` or `delete` on an endpoint instance, a request builder is returned.
-This request builder is based on your request intention (GET, POST, PUT, PATCH or DELETE), the url and query of the current endpoint, as also any pre-configuration applied using `configure` on an endpoint.
+This request builder is based on:

+- your request intention (GET, POST, PUT, PATCH or DELETE),
+- the url
+- the query parameters of the current endpoint
+- any pre-configuration from `configure` calls are applied.

 To get the actual request object, just call `get` on the request builder: